Habanero vs Thai Chili Showdown: Heat, Flavor & Uses

 vs Jalapeño 44× hotter 13× hotter

-Flavor Profile fruity and citrusy bright and peppery
+Flavor fruity and citrusy bright and peppery

 Species C. chinense C. annuum